It is not always possible to know the exact cause of self-referrals, and a certain amount is to be expected.

 Heap is not loaded on your landing page.

 If Heap is loaded on other pages on your site, but not on the landing page, then referrers from the landing page will list your site’s domain.
 You can fix this by adding the Heap installation snippet to your landing page’s header block.
-See our web installation doc for complete steps.
+See our web installation instructions for complete steps.

 Users are navigating/navigated (redirects) to new pages before Heap finishes loading, or before the document itself finishes loading.